SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### WhatsApp
-Allowing people to text whatever they want, and making them feel comfortable, is ideal for them to bond together, get connected to the community, and encourage more future engagement with the club.
+Allowing them to text whatever they want, and making them feel comfortable, is a great way to facilitate juniors to bond together, get connected to the community, and engage more with the club.
 (Equity rules can still apply, that's up to the equity community, I will not speak about it).
 However, this spam of topics unrelated to debate, causes quite a few people to mute the group.
 The issue with people reaching the point where they mute the group, is that they miss out on the occasional important message which comes through.
 Our solution to appease both the yappers and the muters, was to create a new group for Sessions (and utilize the Announcements channel on the Community).